-The College is organized into five divisions, which are the President's Division, Academic Affairs, Student Affairs, Business Affairs, and Community Services.
+The College is organized into six divisions, which are the President's Division, Academic Affairs, Student Affairs & Instituional Advancement, Business Affairs, Marketing & Strategic Enrollment, and Workforce & Continuing Education.

-The President's Division includes the Office of the President, the Office of Human Resources, and the Office of Institutional Advancement.
+The President's Division includes the Office of the President, the Office of Human Resources, and the Athletics Department.

-The Academic Affairs Division comprises the School of Arts and Education, the School of Business and Technology, the School of Health Careers, the School of Science and Mathematics, the Office of Distance Education, and the Library/Learning Resource Center.
+The Academic Affairs Division comprises the School of Arts and Education, the School of Business and Technology, the School of Health Careers, the School of Science and Mathematics, the Office of Distance Education and Testing, the Office of Academic Success, and the Library/Learning Resource Center.